 Parameter Modifiers (ref, out, in)¶

-Sharpy supports pass-by-reference semantics for function parameters using type wrapper syntax.
+Sharpy supports pass-by-reference semantics for function parameters using space-separated modifier syntax.
 These modifiers enable direct mutation of caller variables and efficient passing of large value types.

 Syntax¶